Alba Iulia, Romania Hero Image

 Regus Alba Iulia$120Located in a central business district, Regus provides a professional and reliable coworking environment.
 It offers various membership options, meeting rooms, and administrative support, appealing to those seeking a more corporate setting.

 Planning to live in Alba Iulia long-term?
-Romania Digital Nomad Visa lets remote workers live legally in Romania.
+Romania Digital Nomad Visa lets remote workers live legally with a minimum income of $3,700/month.

 View full requirements →